 You’ll see that pin 24 is performing multiple functions; this hardware configuration is discussed in detail in the next part of this blog.
 If you are using an external module, the pin definitions can be modified to use any of the RP2040 I/O pins.

-My code makes extensive use of a serial console for diagnostic purposes, and I generally use an FTDI USB-serial adaptor connected to pin 1 of the Pico module to monitor this.
-In view of the large amount of information that can be produced, I modify the serial interface to run at 460800 baud:
+My code makes extensive use of a serial console for diagnostic purposes, and I generally use an FTDI USB-serial adaptor connected to pin 1 of the Pico module to monitor this, at the default 115K baud.

 You can use the Pico USB link instead; it must be enabled in the CMakeLists.txt, using the name of the main file, for example to enable it for the ‘ping’ example program: